China-India border spat casts shadow ahead of BRICS summit

 "Nobody wants to get caught in the middle of this," the diplomat said, pointing to the prospect for the border tensions worsening and becoming a wider Asian security issue dragging in other countries.

-Reporting by Ben Blanchard; Additional reporting by Sanjeev Miglani in NEW DELHI; Editing by Raju Gopalakrishnan
+Reporting by Ben Blanchard; Additional reporting by Sanjeev Miglani and Douglas Busvine in NEW DELHI; Editing by Raju Gopalakrishnan